Causes and Prevention of Adult Acne

 Your hormone levels are another key factor.
 Hormones account for many facets of your skin’s health and appearance.
 And due to the more complex hormone cycles of a woman’s life, women tend to have more issues with adult acne.
 Things like starting or stopping birth control pills, menstruation, pregnancy, menopause, and other medications can affect your hormone levels and, in turn, your complexion.

 Once you discover the cause of your acne, you can improve, prevent, or even eliminate the problem by modifying your lifestyle.
 Is your diet too high in sugar?
 Cut back on the sweets.
 Are you living in a state of constant stress?
-Find ways to decompress on a regular basis, like taking a daily bath.
+Find ways to decompress on a regular basis.

 Cream applications of antibiotics, over-the-counter retinoids (chemical compounds that regulate skin cell growth), salicylic acids, benzoyl peroxide, sulfur, or alpha hydroxy acids (all used to kill bacteria and unclog pores) are great starting points for home treatment.
 Just use care when selecting your treatment method, and consult a health care provider if symptoms worsen.